One of our newsletter readers wrote in today and asked: “Should you meditate on an empty stomach, or can I meditate after eating?”

 When we are hungry our focus increases.
 This might sound like it would help with meditation, because meditation is entirely about focusing.
 However, when you’re hungry your focus changes in a specific way: your mind focuses entirely on finding food.
 This means you will be less likely to focus on meditating, which will make your meditation less effective.

-For these reasons, the only time I would say that you should meditate on an empty stomach is if you are intentionally training your mind to be less reactive to physiological stress (and this should only be the case if you are an advanced practitioner) and to prevent hunger from interfering with your efforts to lose weight.
+For these reasons, the only time I would say that you should meditate on an empty stomach is if you are intentionally training your mind to be less reactive to physiological stress.
+And this should only be the case if you are an advanced practitioner.

 When you eat, your body enters “rest and digest” mode, which means that the parasympathetic nervous system is activated.
 This produces feelings of relaxation and mild drowsiness that could lead you to nod off when you meditate.
 Not ideal.